5G spectrum sale: Reliance Jio top bidder, Bharti Airtel on second spot

 This mop is double of the 4G airwaves worth Rs 77,815 crore sold last year and triple of 3G auction in 2010 that fetched Rs 50,968.37 crore.

-Reliance Jio was the top bidder, followed by Bharti Airtel and Vodafone Idea.
-Gautam Adani’s latest, Adani Data Networks, which is the latest entrant in the telecom space, is said to have bought 26 Mhz spectrum, according to a report in news agency PTI.
+Reliance Jio was the top bidder, followed by Bharti Airtel and Vodafone Idea, according to a report in news agency PTI.
+Gautam Adani’s Adani Data Networks is the latest entrant in the telecom space.

 Jio and Airtel are expected to have built a pan-India 5G spectrum footprint, while Vodafone Idea participated in select circles.